-Understanding music theory is not a prerequisite for playing any type of traditional music, but a bit of music theory can sometimes be mildly helpful; and periodically theory can be very helpful!
-This is especially true for accompanying ITM on any of the GCBOM instruments (Guitar, Cittern, Bouzouki, or Octave Mandolin).
+Understanding music theory is not a prerequisite for playing any type of traditional music, but just a bit of music theory can sometimes be mildly helpful; and periodically theory can be very helpful!
+This is especially true for accompanying ITM on any of the GCBOM instruments (Guitar, Cittern, Bouzouki, Octave Mandolin).
 Of course, with enough experience a player can figure out a great deal, but that often takes at least a couple of decades of dedication.
 The type of understanding that a bit of theory provides greatly reduces the time it takes to make certain connections, and to grasp harmonic possibilities.
 In other words, theory is very practical.
-Also, being able to learn by ear, to hear what others are doing as well as yourself, is extremely valuable when playing traditional music.
+Also, being able to learn by ear, to hear what others are playing and emulate it, is extremely valuable when playing traditional music.
 What follows is a quick guide (what I sometimes call a “just enough guide”).
 It is simply a rough and ready tour through music theory, focused on keys and modes used in ITM.
 Note that there is some repetition.
 That’s because I don’t expect everyone to read this guide from start to finish.

 2. All About Keys

 As evident from the list of tunes, the most common scales in Irish music are D and G — the most common modes use these scales (Edor uses the D scale, for instance).
 Also, despite some jokes about traditional music you might find on the internet — jokes written by folks who really seem to have far too little understanding of the music IMHO — the modes used in ITM are just Ionian (major), Mixolydian, Dorian and Aeolian (minor), but we’ll get to them in a moment.

-Still, things get a little more complicated when we are dealing with more modes, but that’s just because we have two more places to begin from on the starting scale.
+Things get a little more complicated when we are dealing with more modes, but that’s just because we have two more places to begin from on the starting scale.

 3. What in the heck is a mode?